 Gustavo Jabbaz is an emerging photographer who previously worked primarily with internet-based technologies, and now offers consulting services in online marketing.
 His areas of expertise include web development, stakeholder relations and strategy and execution of online marketing campaigns.

-Kate has an extensive background in arts administration, and her focus on development stems from a desire to strengthen artist-led communities and foster robust networks of exchange rooted in collaborative, transparent, ethical engagement.
+Kate Wivell has an extensive background in arts administration, and her focus on development stems from a desire to strengthen artist-led communities and foster robust networks of exchange rooted in collaborative, transparent, ethical engagement.

-Lisa is a Public Affairs professional with a background in image-making and photography preservation.
-Currently a consultant at Earnscliffe Strategy Group, Lisa has a particular interest in the not-for-profit space and works with a range of clients to provide strategic planning in government relations, strategic communications, and public opinion research.
+Lisa Muzzin is a Public Affairs professional with a background in image-making and photography preservation.
+Currently a consultant at Earnscliffe Strategy Group, Muzzin has a particular interest in the not-for-profit space and works with a range of clients to provide strategic planning in government relations, strategic communications, and public opinion research.

-Sanaz is an artist, educator and curator who works across disciplines of photography, sculpture and large-scale multimedia installations.
+Sanaz Mazinani is an artist, educator and curator who works across the disciplines of photography, sculpture and large-scale multimedia installations.
 She is also an Assistant Professor of Studio Art in the Department of Arts, Culture and Media (TSC) with a graduate appointment at the Daniels Faculty of Architecture, Landscape and Design at the University of Toronto.

 Chris Lashbrook